forcedotcom/commerce-on-lightning/examples/b2c/checkout/retrigger-place-order/README.md

 ## Deploy

-This flow will be automatically deployed when using sfdx to setup a B2B or B2B2C store.
-You may also manually deploy the flow via following:
+This flow will be automatically deployed when using sfdx to set up a B2B or B2B2C store.
+You may also manually deploy the flow via Workbench or sfdx.
+After the flow is deployed, you may update the flow if needed and manually activate it.

 ### Deploy Using Workbench